+Mâche–also called corn salad and lamb’s lettuce–is a mild-flavored salad green.
 Mâche (say ‘mah-sh’) can also be steamed and served as a vegetable.

-Choose.
-Select crisp, bright lively green leaves that are unblemished and show no signs of wilting or yellowing.
+- Select crisp, bright lively green leaves that are unblemished and show no signs of wilting or yellowing.

 - Mâche will keep in the refrigerator crisper for 2 days wrapped in a paper towel and placed in a perforated plastic bag.

-Serve.
-Use mâche fresh in salads.
+- Use mâche fresh in salads.
 It can be used in early spring in place of lettuce.

 - Dress mâche with walnut, hazelnut, or grapeseed oil dressing.
 Add the dressing at the last minute to ensure maximum tenderness and flavor.

 - Use mâche as a garnish on soups, cut into little pieces before serving.
 Mâche will add color to omelets, rice, or potato salads.
 Use mâche in poultry stuffings.